jamescherti/flymake-bashate.el/README.md

 ## Installation

-To install the `flymake-bashate` from MELPA:
+To install `flymake-bashate` from MELPA:

 1. If you haven't already done so, [add MELPA repository to your Emacs configuration](https://melpa.org/#/getting-started).